skeffington/Promin-tools/README.md

   * [Description of Outputs](#description-of-outputs)
 - [Contact](#contact)

-### Quick start guide: via the discovery environment
+### Quick start guide via the discovery environment

 The tools are hosted on Cyverse: and online cyberinfrastructure funded by the National Science Foundation’s Directorate for Biological Sciences.